nagyist/tao-user-guide/src/take-a-tour/register-your-test-takers.md

 **Step 1:** In the Assessment Builder Bar, select Test-takers.

-This brings up in the Actions Bar, in addition to Properties and Export, icons for new classes, new test-takers, and imports.
+This brings up in the Actions Bar, in addition to Properties and Export, icons for new classes, new Test-takers, and imports.

 <div class="hidden-video">
 [![Tour Register Test-takers Step 2](http://img.youtube.com/vi/IyysK7UNDy8/0.jpg)](http://www.youtube.com/watch?v=IyysK7UNDy8)